nusov/nfvexpress-docs/README.md

 - Port Elastic Map Reduce (Sahara)
 - Port OpenStack Orchestration (Heat)
 - Add support for bhyve hypervisor

+## Out of scope
+- QEMU
+- Security groups for nova (Newton) (nova-network is deprecated and cells v1 are not encouraged for new deployments)

 # References
 Before I run NFV Express I was actively searching for any information about OpenStack and FreeBSD in the internet.
 Here is a list of resources I found which insipired me to start the project.